The Australian Government supports Australia's contemporary music industry.

 Creative Australia administers a number of grant programs which support contemporary music projects, artists and organisations, including the Contemporary Music Touring Program which funds Australian musicians to perform their own work on tour in Australia, with a priority on regional and remote locations.

 Music Australia has been established within Creative Australia to support and promote the Australian contemporary music industry to increase discoverability and develop markets and audiences.
-It will invest to stimulate a vibrant and sustainable music industry ecosystem in which artists can thrive.
+Music Australia’s investments stimulate a vibrant and sustainable music industry ecosystem in which artists can thrive.

 The Australasian Performing Right Association and Australasian Mechanical Copyright Owners Society (APRA AMCOS) offers a range of initiatives that support the Australian music industry.